 Which Oven Rack Should I Cook the Turkey On?

 A turkey should be cooked on the lowest rack in the oven that you will place it in.
 You should put the turkey on the bottom rack of your oven because the top of the turkey should be around the middle of the oven.
-This will ensure that the entire turkey can cook evenly (SourceOpens in a new tab.).
+This will ensure that the entire turkey can cook evenly (Source).

 Where you place the lowest oven rack will vary depending on the size of the turkey you are going to cook.
 If you are cooking a large turkey, you will have to place the oven rack in the lowest position possible.
 However, if you are cooking a slightly smaller turkey, you may need to place the oven rack a few positions above the lowest one.
 Just make sure that the oven rack stays in the lowest third part of your oven while you are cooking a turkey.